scribu/wp-smart-archives-reloaded/readme.txt

 * **Easy setup** - no code editing required
 * **Better caching** - no need to wait when publishing a new post
 * **Settings page** - elegantly choose how you want the archives displayed
+* **More options** - besides the 'block' and the 'list', you also have the 'fancy' and the 'menu' formats

 Examples: [block & list](http://scribu.net/arhiva) | [fancy](http://www.conceptfusion.co.nz/archive)